isomerpages/nparks-pcn/_recreational-connectivity/round-island-route.md

 permalink: /know-our-pcn/rir
 ---
-![Alt text for image on Isomer site](/images/RIR%20map.jpg) Map of the Round Island Route, including key elements
+![Alt text for image on Isomer site](/images/RIR%20map.jpg)

 The Round Island Route (RIR), a continuous 150km park connector, is part of NParks’ overall plans to curate a 360km island-wide network of recreational routes comprising park connectors and trails.